Matheson (compressed gas & equipment): History

 Significant expansion in the industrial sector occurred between 2004 and 2009.
-MATHESON acquired six additional air separation units in 2004.
-It then acquired Linweld (Nebraska) in 2006; Polar Cryogenics (Oregon) in 2007; Five Star Gas and Gear (California) in 2008; AERIS (California) in 2008; Advanced Gas Technologies (Pennsylvania) in 2008: Valley National Gases (Ohio) in 2009 and ETOX (Texas) in 2009.
+Matheson acquired six additional air separation units in 2004.
+It then acquired Linweld (Nebraska) in 2006, Polar Cryogenics (Oregon) in 2007, Five Star Gas and Gear (California) in 2008, AERIS (California) in 2008, Advanced Gas Technologies (Pennsylvania) in 2008, Valley National Gases (Ohio) in 2009, and ETOX (Texas) in 2009.

-In May 2010, MATHESON acquired Western International Gas & Cylinders, Inc. of Texas, USA, the largest acetylene wholesaler in the world, and manufacturer of cylinders, valves, and related handling equipment.
+In May 2010, Matheson acquired Western International Gas & Cylinders, Inc. of Texas, USA, the largest acetylene wholesaler in the world, and manufacturer of cylinders, valves, and related handling equipment.

-On July 1, 2010, Matheson Tri-Gas, Inc. changed its logo and public name to "MATHESON."
+On July 1, 2010, Matheson Tri-Gas, Inc. changed its logo and public name to "MATHESON".
 The name of the legal entity remains "Matheson Tri-Gas, Inc."

 In 2013, MATHESON acquired Continental Carbonic Products Inc., an Illinois-based manufacturer and supplier of dry ice and liquid carbon dioxide operating 31 branch locations and eight production facilities.

 In February 2015, MATHESON continued its expansion in Southern California and Hawaii with the acquisition of Sims Welding Supply and assets and operations of Air Liquide America LP, respectively.

-In January 2016, MATHESON acquired 18 air separation units, 2 Nitrous Oxide production facilities and 4 liquid carbon dioxide facilities from Air Liquide and Airgas divestitures.
+In January 2016, MATHESON acquired 18 air separation units, 2 nitrous oxide production facilities, and 4 liquid carbon dioxide facilities from Air Liquide and Airgas divestitures.

+In 2026, MATHESON (historically known as Matheson Tri-Gas) officially changed its name to "Nippon Sanso Matheson" starting April 1, 2026.
+The change is part of a broader global rebranding strategy by Nippon Sanso Holdings Corporation to unify its international subsidiaries under the single, globally recognized "Nippon Sanso" name.

-MATHESON's footprint in the USA includes forty air separation units, six helium transfills, three acetylene plants, two Nitrous Oxide plants, twelve Carbon dioxide plants and over 300 retail facilities, depots, fill plants, and manufacturing sites.
+MATHESON's footprint in the USA includes forty air separation units, six helium transfills, three acetylene plants, two nitrous oxide plants, twelve carbon dioxide plants, and over 300 retail facilities, depots, fill plants, and manufacturing sites.